goranb131/Mnemosyne/readme.md

 ## Usage

+Mnemosyne core uses shorthand mnemos commands.

 ### Commands

 #### Initialization

-Initialize a new Mnemos repository in the current directory:
+Initialize a new Mnemosyne repository in the current directory:

 	    mnemos init